Disentangling Decentralized Finance (DeFi) Compositions: Discussion

 We acknowledge and point out some limitations of our work.
-First, our results naturally reflect only the compositions of the protocols and labeled addresses contained in our ground-truth dataset.
-Since the DeFi landscape is evolving rapidly, extending our seed data and the observation period is an obvious next step.
+First, our results naturally reflect only the compositions of the protocols and labeled addresses contained in our ground truth dataset.
+Since the DeFi landscape is evolving rapidly, extending our seed data and the observation period, as well as investigating the temporal evolution of the DeFi protocols, is an obvious next step.
 One can then re-run our generally applicable analytics procedures.
-Second, in our network analysis, we currently also neglect edge weights between \CAs, which may indicate the strength of composition.
-Including them and investigating temporal evolution could also be part of future work.
+We emphasize however that, while a longitudinal analysis of DeFi usage in a longer time frame would be of interest, our main contribution regards the devised methodology to uncover compositions.
+The time frame and extent of the DeFi protocol activity we investigated are sufficiently large for this (static) analysis.
+Second, as we focused on composability, we didn't investigate some features of the network topology, such as their small-world properties (e.g., clustering coefficients and path lengths); we studied recurrent patterns by decomposing individual transactions as nested building blocks, rather than studying triadic (or higher order) motifs and core decomposition methods; Topological Data Analysis (TDA) has been exploited in the literature mostly in predictive models to identify anomalous patterns, which is beyond the scope of our work; similarly, temporal aspects are left for future work, as discussed previously.
+In our network analysis, we currently neglect edge weights between \CAs, which may indicate the strength of composition.
+Including them could also be part of future work.
 Third, our building block extraction algorithm currently yields the building blocks of known DeFi protocols.
-We believe that future work should aim at a more systematic evaluation using a curated ground-truth of DeFi compositions.
-Finally, we point out that currently, we mainly focus on single-transaction interactions between \CAs.
+We believe that future work should aim at a more systematic evaluation using a curated ground truth of DeFi compositions.
+Finally, we point out that currently we mainly focus on single-transaction interactions between \CAs.
 However, DeFi compositions could also be constructed by \EOAs over time using multiple transactions.
 We do not yet consider this aspect in our analysis, but we deem it one of the most promising avenues for future work.